Who We Are

 Christianity faced new challenges in the second half of the twentieth century.
 The university community of Hyde Park became increasingly and resolutely secular.
 Many in American culture – including both religious conservatives and secular liberals – asserted that biblical faith was incompatible with progressive social conscience.
 This tension became especially strong in the 1960s.
 Our church resisted this false dichotomy and chose to maintain a traditionally biblical ministry alongside its commitment to social justice.
 In fact, it has long been our position that biblical faith demands this commitment.
 All of our pastors since 1958, have combined biblical preaching with social activism.
 In 1963, the church affiliated with the United Church of Christ and changed its name to Hyde Park Union Church.

-Under the direction of our current pastor Susan B.W.
-Johnson (1985-present), we continue to serve as a “teaching congregation” for area seminary students and the University of Chicago, we develop new pastors through our participation in the Lilly Endowment’s Transition into Ministry program, and we take seriously the call to love God and neighbor.
-We serve our south side urban community through financial management of the Hyde Park-Kenwood Hunger Programs, our work with the Food Pantry and the Hyde Park Transitional Housing Project, our Gilead Ministry at Jackson Park Hospital, and our anti-violence ministry Urban Dolorosa and partnership with Chicago Survivors.
+We serve our south side urban community through financial management of the Hyde Park-Kenwood Hunger Programs, our work with the Food Pantry and the Hyde Park Transitional Housing Project, and our Gilead Ministry at Jackson Park Hospital.

 We are affiliated with the American Baptist Churches USA and the United Church of Christ.
 We recognize and practice both infant baptism and believer's baptism.
 Parents may request baptism or dedication for their infants and young children.